 A Tip: If you’re growing green onions in water, replace the water every day.

 2. Loose Leaf Lettuce

 After green onions growing lettuce is one of the easiest things in the windowsill gardening!
 It doesn’t require a sunny window, a few hours of sunlight is enough, if not, you can also use artificial light.
 And the best part is you can make decorative arrangements, combining red or green leaf lettuces in the same pot or choosing variegated ones.

 A Tip: Wide-shallow containers are sufficient and provide you small crop.
 Learn how to grow lettuce in a pot here.

 Growing tomatoes on a windowsill is easy if it is sunny.
 A great way to grow and enjoy fresh, organic, juicy tomatoes indoors.
 For best results, choose dwarf varieties (cherry tomatoes, are perfect).
-Also, some varieties that grow well on windowsill includes Early Salad, Red Cushion, Pretty Patio and Tiny Tim.
+Also, some varieties that grow well on windowsill include Early Salad, Red Cushion, Pretty Patio, and Tiny Tim.

 A Tip: Cherry tomatoes don’t require a big deep pot, you can use a small to medium sized container.
 If you like to grow them in hanging baskets near your windows, it is possible too.
 Learn how to do this here.

 You can have your own spinach and you don’t need a big yard for this.
 You can grow it on a windowsill if it receives only a few hours of sun.
 Here’s the helpful guide on growing spinach in containers.